Psychological trauma often occurs due to a traumatic event or a series of traumatic experiences.

-Humans are meaning makers, so after a traumatic experience we do our best to make sense out of what caused such a horrible act.
+Humans are meaning makers, so after a traumatic experience, we do our best to make sense out of what caused such a horrible act.

-Anyone who has suffered a traumatic event will tell you they'd just about do anything if only they could go back in time to prevent such a horrible situation from occurring.
+Anyone who has suffered a traumatic event will tell you they'd about do anything if only they could go back in time to prevent such a horrible situation from occurring.

-Even though we know that we can't change the past our mind tends to ruminate on what we "should have" or "could have" done differently.
+Even though we know that we can't change the past, our mind tends to ruminate on what we "should have" or "could have" done differently.

-Trauma can cause us to view the world as totally unsafe and that other people can't be trusted.
+Trauma can cause us to view the world as totally unsafe, and that other people can't be trusted.

-To decrease avoidance and help you move towards healing and recovery I'll gently challenge you in sessions, but will never push you to talk about anything you're not ready to discuss further.
+To decrease avoidance and help you move towards healing and recovery, I'll gently challenge you in sessions but will never push you to talk about anything you're not ready to discuss further.

-Trauma-Informed therapy not only looks at the surface level behaviors but aims to heal the underlying issue that causes them which is often the original trauma.
+Trauma-Informed therapy not only looks at the surface-level behaviors but aims to heal the underlying issue that causes them, which is often the original trauma.
 Healing the trauma can lead to reducing or eliminating the coping behaviors that are causing distress.

-Malissa was first trained in CPT at the University of Washington in 2011 and has been providing CPT to clients ever since.
+Malissa was first trained in CPT at the University of Washington in 2011 and had been providing CPT to clients ever since.
 In 2014 she received additional training in CPT and obtained CPT provider status for The Department of Veteran Affairs.